ryang3d/RTSP-Timelapse-Creator/README.md

 6. **Photos are captured** from your selected source when message changes from '1' to '0'
 7. **Perfect for motion sensors, door triggers, etc.**

+### 🎥 **Frigate Integration**
+The application integrates with [Frigate](https://frigate.video/) to automatically discover and use cameras configured in your Frigate instance.

+1. **Prerequisites:**
+   - Frigate must be running and accessible
+   - Configure the `frigate_default` external network in `docker-compose.yml` (see Advanced Configuration)
+   - Set `FRIGATE_API_URL` environment variable (defaults to `http://frigate:5000`)
+   - Optionally set `FRIGATE_RTSP_HOST` if Frigate RTSP streams use a different host

+2. **Using Frigate Cameras (Regular Capture):**
+   - In the RTSP Stream Capture tab, expand the "Load from Frigate" section
+   - Enter your Frigate API URL (or leave empty to use the default from environment)
+   - Click "Load Cameras from Frigate" to fetch available cameras
+   - Select a camera from the dropdown - the RTSP URL will be automatically populated
+   - Configure capture settings and start capturing as normal

+3. **Using Frigate Cameras (MQTT Trigger):**
+   - In the MQTT Trigger tab, expand the "Load from Frigate" section
+   - Load cameras as described above
+   - Select a Frigate camera - it will be used as the video source for MQTT-triggered captures
+   - Configure MQTT settings and start capture

+4. **API Endpoint:**
+   - `GET /api/frigate/cameras?apiUrl=<optional_url>` - Fetch cameras from Frigate API
+   - Returns list of cameras with names, RTSP URLs, and configuration details

+5. **RTSP URL Transformation:**
+   - If `FRIGATE_RTSP_HOST` is set, RTSP URLs from Frigate will be transformed to use the specified host
+   - Useful when Frigate runs in Docker and RTSP streams need to be accessed from the host network
+   - Format: `host:port` or just `host` (e.g., `frigate:8554` or `192.168.1.100:8554`)

 ### 🎬 **Timelapse Generation**
 1. **Choose your output format**:
    - **MP4**: Best for long timelapses, smaller file size, better quality, hardware accelerated (H.264 + NVENC)